jakobbouchard/jakobbouchard/README.md

 ### Hello there 👋

 Glad to see you here!
-You can [view my portfolio here](https://jakobbouchard.dev)
+You can [view my website here](https://imjuniper.fyi)